 Maybe you have some large expenses throughout the year that I listed above?
 Or maybe you don’t?

-But I am sure that if you think outside the box, you could probably come up with some expense that would help.
+But I am sure that if you think outside the box, you could probably come up with some expenses that would help.

 What other large expenses have you optimized to pay with a travel rewards card?